 This information was presented by Dr. Daniel Becker, chief medical director of the Scrivner Center for Mental Health & Addiction Services, at the Cannabis and the Adolescent Brain community lecture.

-This article first appeared in the July/August 2019 edition of the HealthPerks newsletter.
+This article first appeared in the July/August 2019 edition of the HealthPerks newsletter and was updated in August 2023.